sergei202/okcoders-module2/week1/README.md

 Also note that comments start with `//`.

 ## Types
-Javscript has seven main types:
+Javascript has seven main types:
 - `Number` (0, 0.1, 22, etc)
 - `String` (anything that is text: `My name is Sergei`)
 - `Boolean` (`true` or `false`)